selam1630/Agrolink/README.md

 2. #### Crop Disease Identification
    Many farmers struggle to diagnose plant diseases early, leading to crop losses.
 We aim to introduce image-based disease detection using AI or community-sourced support      to help farmers respond faster and save their yields.
 3. #### Weather Unpredictability
    With changing climate conditions, weather patterns are more dynamic than ever.
-AgriConnect will integrate localized weather forecasts and alerts to help farmers plan         sowing, harvesting, and irrigation more efficiently and effectively.
+Agrolink will integrate localized weather forecasts and alerts to help farmers plan           sowing, harvesting, and irrigation more efficiently and effectively.
 4. #### Supply Chain Inefficiencies
-   Farmers often face delays, lack of transport systems due to limited infrustructures, and poor connections to buyers.
+   Farmers often face delays, lack of transport systems due to limited infrastructure, and poor connections to buyers.
 We will work on building a simplified digital supply     chain through the platform.
 5. #### Absence of Localized Farming Advice
    Farming techniques that work in one region may not work in another.
 Our platform will offer location-aware, crop-specific guidance in Amharic languages, based on region,    soil type, and farming practices.